 In some languages, Slavic and Finnic languages in particular, words bear different inflections depending on their grammatical function in a sentence.
-You will have to pay special attention to grammatical cases while carrying out keyword research for languages that use extended case systems.
+You will have to pay special attention to grammatical cases whilst carrying out keyword research for languages that use extended case systems.

-Third dimension: The Search Engine
+Third dimension: The search engine

 Search engines were first designed for specific markets and therefore behave differently from one another.
 Their keyword research tools reflect those differences as well.

 Here is a table showing what the keyword research tools made available by Google, Yandex, Naver, Baidu and Yahoo!
-Japan can provide, and what you need to focus on while conducting keyword research for those markets.
+Japan can provide, and what you need to focus on whilst conducting keyword research for those markets.

 Options vary from one search engine to the other, but differences will also be noted from one language to the next.
 Google for instance is really good for some languages and needs improvement for some others.
 It is crucial to take into consideration those differences as you might want to run a campaign on both Google and Yahoo!
 Japan – in this case, you might want to conduct two separate keyword researches.

 In a nutshell, keyword research for international markets is NOT: